 Photo: Michael S. Nolan

 Kids can observe the amazing, undersea world of the Galápagos Marine Reserve in a glass-bottomed Zodiac, but snorkeling in the warm shallows of the islands is an immersive experience like no other.
-The diversity under the water is as thrilling as it is on land and you never know what you might see when you dive in: foraging sea turtles, playful sea lions, schools of bright fish, swimming lizards, or even the world's northernmost penguin.
-In addition, our experienced undersea specialists and naturalists will share video footage of their own underwater encounters and help kids identify the marine life they spotted.
+The diversity under the water is as thrilling as it is on land and you never know what you might see when you dive in: foraging sea turtles, playful sea lions, schools of bright fish, swimming lizards or even the world's northernmost penguin.
+In addition, experienced undersea specialists and naturalists will share video footage of their own underwater encounters and help kids identify the marine life they spotted.

 Learn About Navigation on the Bridge